 Eivor is the main protagonist in Assassin’s Creed Valhalla.
 Players can choose whether they want to play as male or female Eivor at the start of the game, which is slightly different from Odyssey where the choice between Kassandra and Alexios represented two different backstories.
 It appears that Eivor has more of a blank slate, so it will be interesting to see how Ubisoft ties in Eivor’s crew of Viking raiders to the Assassin’s Creed.

 Is there any Assassin’s Creed Valhalla gameplay?

-We’ve had a much better look at Assassin’s Creed Valhalla gameplay thanks to the Xbox Series X gameplay trailer posted above, but it’s far from a proper showcase of how the game will actually look when you’re playing it.
+We’ve had a much better look at Assassin’s Creed Valhalla gameplay thanks to the Ubisoft Forward gameplay trailer posted above, but it’s far from a proper showcase of how the game will actually look when you’re playing it.

 You’ll also be able to do more relaxing activities like hunting, fishing, drinking games, and more, which should be a welcome change of pace.